anudhagat/fullstack-nanodegree-vm/README.md

 Requirements:
 Python 2.7 installed on your computer.
 PostgreSQL (psql)
-Virtual Box.
+Virtual Box
 Vagrant

 Using your web browser, go to https://github.com/anudhagat/fullstack-nanodegree-vm.
 On the right hand side, in the middle of the page, click the download button to get a zipped version of this project on your computer.
 Unzip this file on your computer.

 How to Run:
 -----------
-Open psql from the command prompt.
-Run the command "\i tournament.sql".
-This will create the "players" and "games" tables in the tournament database and a database view called "gamewins".
-Exit psql using \q command.
+Using your command shell, go to the vagrant/tournament folder of the unzipped project on your computer.
+At the command prompt, run the command to set up the database: psql -f tournament.sql

-At the command prompt, run the file tournament_test.py (in the vagrant/tournament directory of your unzipped folder) using the command: python tournament_test.py
+At the command prompt, run the file tournament_test.py using the command: python tournament_test.py

 Expected Result:
 ----------------